scalameta/scalafmt/docs/configuration.md

 listing below is the top-level, there are more configuration options if you visited nested fields like `spaces` and `newlines`.

+> The values for parameters below are purely for informational purposes.
+They use
+> pseudo-formatting similar to but incompatible with `scalafmt.conf`.
+> Some of them show values which can't be explicitly specified.

 ```scala mdoc:defaults:all

 ```